prakhart111/Figma-to-HTML-CSS/README.md

 ### A Figma Plugin
 ### Generates HTML and basic CSS code for given design
 #### Under Development
+*Provides code in the CONSOLE*
 **Uses TypeScript**

 Below are the steps to get your plugin running.
 You can also find instructions at: